wusatosi/exemplar/README.md

 #### Install Environment on Ubuntu 24.04

-The latest CMake build tool can be installed from [cmake.org](https://cmake.org/download/).
+The latest CMake can be installed from [cmake.org](https://cmake.org/download/).
 A supported compiler (listed below) should be available from your package manager.

 ```bash